 To make this easier, Artifactory displays a code snippet that you can use as your deployment element.
 In the Artifacts module Tree Browser select the repository you want to deploy to and click Set Me UP.
 The code snippet is displayed under Deploy.

-Remember that you can not deploy build artifacts to remote or virtual repositories, so you should not use them in a deployment element.
+Remember that you can not deploy build artifacts to remote, so you should not use them in a deployment element.

 Setting Up Security in Maven Settings